-It gives a glimpse of a bird’s eye view of Chicago’s striking architecture and is one of the best things to see in Chicago.
+It gives a glimpse of a bird’s eye view of Chicago’s striking architecture and is one of the Scary things to do in Chicago with kids.

 The Willis Tower took three years to build and was completed in 1974.
 The structure is 1,453 feet tall, featuring a SkyDeck observation platform on the 103rd level, 1,353 feet above the ground.

 The Art Institute of Chicago is a world-class museum containing hundreds of thousands of works of art and is among the top places to visit in Chicago.
 The extensive collection, which spans thousands of years, features paintings, prints, photographs, sculptures, decorative arts, textiles, architectural drawings, and more.